NFL betting: Four divisions are still up for grabs entering Week 17

 AFC East

-The Buffalo Bills got a massive win in New England on Sunday, which puts them in the driver's seat in the AFC East.
+The Buffalo Bills got a massive win in New England on Sunday, which puts them in the driver's seat in the division.
 The Bills are currently -800 to win the AFC East.

-If Buffalo wins their final two games of the season against the Falcons and the Jets, they will finish the season on top of the division.
+If Buffalo wins its final two games of the season against the Falcons and the Jets, it will finish the season on top of the division.
 Buffalo is a 14.5-point home favorite over the Falcons in Week 17.

 If Buffalo slips up at any point, the door will open for New England to win the division.
 The Patriots are currently +500 to win the AFC East.
 The Patriots will likely need to beat the Jaguars and Dolphins and then get some help.